I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 Not in an MV; not in any videogame.

 Curse of the Sea Rats was clearly very proud of its attack animations — rightly so; they were beautiful — but they made for an awful feeling game, to the extent that the devs eventually caved under the weight of negative feedback on combat feel and changed it all.
-Possessors is much the same, but is somehow even worse as you cannot change direction mid-combo.

-Moreover, it leads me to believe that the developers care more about their fancy animations than the experience of the user — which for me equates to a "style over substance" argument.
+Games with heavy animation locks often lead me to believe that the developers value their fancy animations more than the experience of the user — which for me equates to a "style over substance" argument.
+Animation locks, in my opinion, should be a tool to enhance the weight of certain things; be used sparingly, not for everything in combat.

 (And please note, I'm not talking about the kind of locks that mean you have to be methodical and precise with your inputs, like in a souls game.
 I'm talking when animations simply go on too long and you feel like, for example, your attack is over and you still cannot dodge or block or whatever.)